Backup site: Alternate sites

-Generally, an Alternate Site refers to a site where people and the equipment that they need to work is relocated for a period of time until the normal production environment, whether reconstituted or replaced, is available.
-These sites help a business keep running, even if only at a limited capacity.
+An alternate site is any location where people and essential equipment can be moved to continue operations until the primary environment is restored or replaced.
+Some organizations own and operate their own secondary sites, especially if they already have multiple offices or data centers in different regions.
+Others use commercial disaster recovery providers that specialize in offering shared facilities and infrastructure for backup use.

-Organizations can set up their own alternate sites or make agreements with another company to share space in case of emergencies.
-This arrangement can save money, but it requires good planning to make sure both sides can actually support each other when the time comes.
+Organizations may sign reciprocal agreements, where two companies agree to host each other’s staff and systems if a disaster affects one of them.
+These arrangements can reduce cost, but they also require careful planning to make sure that, during a real event, both sides have enough capacity and that a wide‑area disaster does not impact them simultaneously.
+Some commercial providers also offer priority services, where customers pay higher fees to receive guaranteed access to the site during large scale incidents when multiple clients might request the same facility.

 Choosing

-Choosing the type of backup site to be used is decided by an organizations based on a cost vs. benefit analysis.
+Choosing the type of backup site to be used is decided by an organization based on a cost vs. benefit analysis.
 Hot sites are traditionally more expensive than cold sites, since much of the equipment the company needs must be purchased and thus people are needed to maintain it, making the operational costs higher.
 However, if the same organization loses a substantial amount of revenue for each day they are inactive, then it may be worth the cost.
 Another advantage of a hot site is that it can be used for operations prior to a disaster happening.
 This load balanced production processing method can be cost effective, and will provide the users with the security of minimal downtime during an event that affects one of the data centers.

 The advantages of a cold site are simple — cost.
 It requires fewer resources to operate a cold site because no equipment has been brought prior to the disaster.
 Some organizations may store older versions of the hardware in the center.
 This may be appropriate in a server farm environment, where old hardware could be used in many cases.
 The downside with a cold site is the potential cost that must be incurred in order to make the cold site effective.
 The costs of purchasing equipment on very short notice may be higher and the disaster may make the equipment difficult to obtain.